Justice Scale And Wooden Brown Gavel On Usa Flag

 Even assuming your absolute innocence of the wrongdoing being investigated, the federal law enforcement agent has had the luxury of studying all of the relevant paperwork surrounding that investigation.
 You, on the other hand, may not have thought about the subject matter, much less the underlying details, and you will probably not be shown any of the pertinent documents before the interview begins.

 You could easily make factual mistakes during your interview.
 What happens then?
 Maybe nothing, if you are dealing with an experienced agent who believes that you are trying to tell the truth.
 But if the agent is inexperienced and unsure of your culpability or if you are not confirming his version of events, your mistakes can easily be interpreted as intentional falsehoods under federal law.
-It is ill-advised, therefore, to speak with a federal agent or prosecutor, or respond to a grand jury subpoena, without first discussing your case with an experienced federal white collar criminal defense lawyer.
+It is ill-advised, therefore, to speak with a federal agent or prosecutor, or respond to a grand jury subpoena, without first discussing your case with an experienced federal white-collar criminal defense lawyer.

 Contact a White Collar Defense Attorney